Questions for ex-FBI director could make for a bombshell hearing

 Did Trump ask Comey to drop the investigation into Flynn?

-That, according to Republican Arizona Senator John McCain, is the most important question that Comey needs to answer — whether Trump requested then FBI director Comey to drop his investigation into Flynn.
+That, according to Republican Senator John McCain of Arizona, is the most important question that Comey needs to answer.
 The FBI is reportedly investigating ties between Flynn and Russia.

 The New York Times reported the existence of a memo, supposedly written by Comey after a meeting he had with Trump in the Oval Office in February.